Undergraduate Program FAQs

 I am a prospective freshman (current high school senior) interested in applying to the program, can I apply now?

 - No, the program is designed for upper-level students.
-Prospective students apply during their sophomore year (deadline of February 1), and admitted students complete their degree in the School of Public Health during their junior and senior years.
+Prospective students apply during their sophomore year, and admitted students complete their degree in the School of Public Health during their junior and senior years.

 - If you plan to apply to the University of Michigan now, you can apply to any college or school that would provide you with exposure to a breadth of coursework, including the courses which fulfill the prerequisites would be appropriate.

 Yes, as of November 2020 students in the undergraduate public health program may pursue a dual degree with the College of Literature, Science, and the Arts.
 Visit the dual degree page for more information.

 Yes, undergraduate public health students may pursue a minor in the College of Literature, Science, and the Arts (LSA), College of Engineering, the Stephen M. Ross School of Business, the School of Art and Design, the School of Education, the School of Information, the School of Music, Theatre and Dance, and the Taubman College of Architecture and Urban Planning.
 They may also elect a minor in Community Action and Social Change (CASC).

 Is there a public health minor?

 No, we currently do not have a minor in Public Health.
 However, you are free to take as many undergraduate courses in public health as you would like, even if your major is not public health.

 Can I take undergraduate courses in the School of Public Health even if I'm not a public health major?

 Yes!
 We welcome students from across campus to take our undergraduate classes.